Heruli: Possible Scandinavian origins

-On the Pontic-Caspian steppe
+The "Eluri" of the Sea of Azov

-In 267/268 and 269/270 Graeco-Roman writers described two major campaigns by the "Eluri" into the Balkans and Aegean, which were among the last and biggest such seaborne raids from the northern Black Sea coast starting in the 250s.
-They are normally equated to the later Danubian Heruli.
-Although doubts have been raised about this link, the Augustan History written in the late 4th century, Jordanes in the 6th century, and George Syncellus around 800 all equated them with the Heruli known in later times.
+In 267/268 and 269/270 Graeco-Roman writers described two major campaigns by the "Eluri" into the Balkans and Aegean, which were among the last and biggest in a series of seaborne raids from the northern Black Sea coast starting in the 250s.
+These Eluri are normally equated to the later Danubian Heruli or Eruli.
+Although doubts have been raised about this link by Ellegård, Not only Jordanes in the 6th century, but also much later George Syncellus (around 800) equated them with the Heruli known in later times.

-During these raids, Goths, Eluri, and other "Scythian" peoples took control of Black Sea Greek cities, and gained a fleet that they used to launch raids starting in the Black Sea itself, and going as far as Greece and Asia Minor.
-Although some historians in the past doubted whether there were really two invasions so close together, these invasions began in the reign of Gallienus (260-268 AD), and continued until at least 269 during the reign of Marcus Aurelius Claudius, who subsequently took up the title "Gothicus" due to his victory.
+During the raids, Goths, Eluri, and other "Scythian" peoples took control of Black Sea Greek cities, and gained a fleet that they used to launch raids starting in the Black Sea itself, and going as far as Greece and Asia Minor.
+Although some historians in the past doubted whether there were really two invasions so close together, these invasions began in the reign of Gallienus (260-268 AD), and continued until at least 269 during the reign of Marcus Aurelius Claudius (268-269 AD), who subsequently took up the title "Gothicus" due to his victory.

 In 267, a Heruli fleet departed from the Sea of Azov, past the Danube delta, and into the straits of the Bosphorus.
-They took control of Byzantion (Note: the area of modern Istanbul) and Chrysopolis before retreating to the Black Sea.
+They took control of Byzantion (the area of modern Istanbul) and Chrysopolis before retreating to the Black Sea.
 Emerging to raid Cyzicus, they subsequently entered the Aegean Sea, where they troubled Lemnos, Skyros and Imbros, before landing in the Peloponnese.
 There they plundered not only Sparta, the closest city to their landing site, but also Corinth, Argos, and the sanctuary of Zeus at Olympia.
 Still within 267 they reached Athens, where local militias had to defend the city.
 It seems to have been the Heruli specifically who sacked Athens despite the construction of a new wall, during Valerian’s reign only a generation earlier.
 This was the occasion for a famous defense made by Dexippus, whose writings were a source for later historians.
+Places sacked by the Heruli: